qusp/orange3/README.txt

-NeuroPyPE VPE
+NeuroPype VPE
 =============

-This is the visual programming environment (VPE) for for the NeuroPyPE core processing engine (CPE).
+This is the visual programming environment (VPE) for for the NeuroPype core processing engine (CPE).

 Installing